-Leftover sweet potatoes and ripe bananas come together to create these perfectly-textured and tasty, grain-free, high-protein muffins.
+Leftover sweet potatoes and ripe bananas come together to create these perfectly-textured and tasty, grain-free, muffins.

 Sweet Potato Banana Nut Muffins aren’t just any ol’ muffin!